AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

  We see that we most of the products are located in european countries like France or Switzerland.
 Also some countries like the United States, Mexico or Australia are represented.
 This is not the ideal case like we already said but this is a common thing to have unperfect data like this in the real world so we will work with it.

   To be able to study the food through various aspects, we also used data from the [World Bank website](https://www.worldbank.org/).
 These are statistics about countries like their GDP per capita or life expectancy, that we will use later in our story.
+We are now ready to begin our study.
+We start by trying to answer the first question that came to our minds : food products often travel hundreds or even thousands of kilometers before reaching our plates, what is then the environmental impact of this food globalization ?

 <!---